 - SIMPLICITY – Simplicity is the key to reduce the friction between the user and mobile apps to the minimum.
 Keeping the minimum number of options to choose from and simultaneously giving the user the power to execute all desired functions is the secret to a successful design.
 When the users see the interface, they should not be overwhelmed by the design and options.
 A fine balance between simplicity and full-accessibility to all functions needs to be maintained.
 The idea is to give the user the power to solve complex problems without any difficulty.

 - CONSISTENCY – The overall design of the application needs to be the same throughout its various depths.
 Once the user gets the hang of the basic design of a certain application, they will have minimal difficulty in navigating and accessing different components of the mobile apps.
 It removes the confusion and chaos.
 Similar icons, uniformity in colour and similar layout throughout the application provide the user with a familiarity that encourages them to explore more.

 - COLOURS – The psychological effect of different colours is very well researched.
 The key is to use the right colours to convey the right message to the user.
 Having said that, contrasting of colours to an extent is also important for certain elements of the application to stand out.
 The right balance between the background and foreground elements will determine a UI design’s success.
 For instance, blue is the colour of oceans and heavens that brings peace to the mind.
 Twitter uses a blue colour for its logo.
 Apple uses white colour as it signifies peace, simplicity, and positivity.
 The right combination of colours will make or break the application.
 The key is, not to overdo it.

 - TYPOGRAPHY – Too many fonts can be confusing.
 Since the font will dominate the UI of an app, we can safely say that it is essentially your interface.
 Each alphabet and world matters.
 Good fonts enable productivity.
-A font that is easy to read is much better than a fancy one that has to be given more attention to understand.
+A font that is easy to read is much better than a fancy one that has to be given more attention to understanding.